Why Do You Want to Work for Us?

 I recently hosted a workshop on How to Write a Killer Resume.
 Very smart, accomplished people attended the class.
 Prior to the class, I asked everyone to privately submit, on a scale of 1 to 10, where they would rate their resume.
 The average across the large sample was about 7.

 Since I had a chance to see many of their resumes prior to workshop, I felt the ratings were closer to about 4.
-Which they agreed with once we got through the theory part of the workshop and before we began the hands-on tuning.
-And that rating of 4 is about the average given the thousands of resumes I’ve reviewed over the past two decades.
+And at the conclusion of our workshop, they all agreed with me.
+Not surprisingly, that rating of 4 is about the average given the thousands of resumes I’ve reviewed over the past two decades.

 Most people think their resume is much better than it is.
 And that’s actually good news for you.
 Because if you follow the framework I suggest here, your resume will look spectacular by comparison.